-In PhoneHome communication, the Database Server communicates with the Data Collectors and the optional Message Collectors.
+In PhoneHome communication, the Database Server communicates with the SL1 Collectors.
 The Database Server stores all the configuration information for the PhoneHome configuration.
-The Database Server can be a Central Database (CDB) appliance or a Data Engine (DE) appliance.
+Server-client authentication happens over the configuration store in MariaDB on the Database Server.

 Setting up a Database Server prepares the server to listen to incoming connections from a PhoneHome collector.
 This process also opens the firewall rules on the configured port and labels the configured port for SSH traffic in the SE Linux subsystem.